HGNM/hgnm-2014/README.md

     npm run build
     ```

 That’s it!
-Using the `hgnm-wp-dev` environment, a fully functional WordPress install can be found at <http://hgnm.dev>.
-Log in as `admin` with password `vagrant`.
+Using the `hgnm-wp-dev` set-up with Local by Flywheel, a fully functional WordPress install can be found at <http://hgnm.local>.

 Changes to any of the `php` files can be seen simply by refreshing your browser.